Edward Tiffin: Northwest Territory

 Tiffin became the first doctor in Chillicothe, traveling on horseback, day and night, to treat the afflicted.
 He arrived with a letter addressed to the governor of the Northwest Territory, Arthur St. Clair from George Washington, recommending him for public office.
 Tiffin served as the Speaker of the Territorial House of Representatives from 1799 to 1801 and as president of the 1802 Constitutional Convention, where he cast a tie-breaking vote to deny the voting franchise to the new state's 337 African American residents.
 He was a leader of the Chillicothe Junto, a group of Chillicothe Democratic-Republican politicians who brought about the admission of Ohio as a state in 1803 and largely controlled its politics for some years thereafter.
 Among his colleagues in the faction were Thomas Worthington and Nathaniel Massie.

 Tiffin was the obvious choice for the governorship when Ohio was admitted to the Union.
 He was elected almost without opposition to a first term and re-elected by similarly overwhelming numbers two years later.
 Tiffin acted promptly to stop the Burr conspiracy in his second term.

 Tiffin was elected to the U.S. Senate in 1806 and resigned the governorship in March 1807 to take his seat.
 He served only two years, however, resigning after the death of his wife.
 "He was ever faithful to the interests of the West and diligent in seeking the welfare of its inhabitants.
 He procured an appropriation of public money for the improvement of the Ohio River.
-He secured better and speedier transportation of the mails; a better and more rapid system for the surveys of western lands; and urged such modifications of the laws regarding sales of western land as would, to use his own words, 'guard the purchasers of them from unnecessary embarrassments and frequent ruin.' " He also voted for the expulsion of the other Ohio Senator, John Smith, who had been implicated in the Burr Conspiracy.
+He secured better and speedier transportation of the mails; a better and more rapid system for the surveys of western lands; and urged such modifications of the laws regarding sales of western land as would, to use his own words, 'guard the purchasers of them from unnecessary embarrassments and frequent ruin.' " He also voted for the expulsion of the other Ohio Senator, John Smith, who had been implicated in the Burr conspiracy.
 He spent only a few months at home, however, before being elected to the Ohio House of Representatives, where he served as speaker from 1809 to 1811.
 Tiffin remarried April 16, 1809, to Mary Porter, originally from Delaware, and then of Ross County.
-Tiffin became the first commissioner of the General Land Office, which managed allocations of Federal lands.
+Tiffin became the first commissioner of the United States General Land Office, which managed allocations of Federal lands.

 He quickly helped remove the Federal records from Washington before it was sacked during the War of 1812.
 In 1814, he became the Surveyor General of the Northwest Territory, exchanging positions with Josiah Meigs so that he might spend more time near his home in Chillicothe.
 Tiffin served in the post until his death.

 Death

-Tiffin was buried in Grandview Cemetery, Chillicothe, Ross County, Ohio.
+Tiffin was buried in Grandview Cemetery, Ross County, Ohio.
 His death was reported in the newspapers, such as this notice in the Brattleboro Messenger (Brattleboro, VT), Sep.
 18, 1829, p.
 3:

 At Chillicothe, Doct.
 Edward Tiffin, formerly Governor of Ohio, and late Surveyor General of the United States, aged 64 years.